-In this journey through minerals we have known a little more about Calcium and Iron, and its importance for the body.
+In this journey through minerals we have known a little more about Calcium (click here to read about calcium) and Iron (click here to read about iron), and its importance for the body.
 Today the issue is the IODINE.
 The body of an adult contains an average of around 20 to 50 mg of iodine, and most of it is found in the thyroid gland.
 Iodine is essential for the formation of the thyroid hormone that secretes this gland, which is important for the regulation of metabolism.
 Thyroid hormones in children support normal growth and development, including mental development.

 It is important to know how to optimize the absorption of iodine and foods that contain higher concentrations of the mineral.